sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _Xamarin Projects in the Solution_

-    > **Note**: The original HealthClinic.biz sample also includes other projects, including Apple Watch and WPF clients.
+    > **Note**: The original [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz) sample also includes other projects, including Apple Watch and WPF clients, and the service side code as well.

 1. Click **Build->Build Solution** to build the solution.
 (You can also use **Ctrl+Shift+B** or **F6** depending on your Visual Studio Settings).
-Wait until it has finished building from the progress bar at the bottom right of Visual Studio.
-The build should fail.
+Wait until it has finished building by looking at the progress bar at the bottom right of Visual Studio.
+The build will fail.
 This is a current issue that is easily fixed by restarting Visual Studio.

     ![Build failures](Images/vs-xamarin-build-errors.png "Build failures")